fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Functions
 - What is a function?
-- Why are functions useful for?
+- Why are functions useful?
 - What is the difference between an argument and a parameter?
 - Side-effects
   - What is it?